Tag: colletes

 Colletes

-Colletes are small to medium-sized bees with strong abdominal banding are more often found as singletons on flowers than other genera.
+Colletes are small to medium-sized bees with strong abdominal banding.
 They are named for the thin cellophane-like lining that they use to line brood cells.
-All Colletes nest in the ground.
-Some species are common and field identifiable, whereas others are rare and poorly…
+Colletes in our area range from common garden bees to species so rare they are practically unknown to science.
+All Colletes nest in the ground – a few species form…

 -